 Child Trust Funds (CTFs) are a now defunct tax free savings product, but over six million children are still locked into these accounts.
 The silver lining is you can at least transfer them to up to 3% interest.

 All babies born between Sept 2002 and 2 Jan 2011 got £50 to £500 free from the government to save in a Child Trust Fund (CTF) and up to £3,840 a tax year can still be added tax free.
 For children older or younger, CTFs have now been replaced by Junior ISAs.

 Child Trust Fund's (CTFs) were savings accounts available for kids born between 1 September 2002 and 2 January 2011, which they could use to deposit free cash vouchers of up to £250 that used to be given out by the Government.

-If CTF holders, or their parents/grandparents/friends, choose to, they can also add up to £3,720 per year (upped from £3,600 on 6 April 2013) into the accounts and earn interest tax-free - though there are reasons why you may not want to do this (see below).
+If CTF holders, or their parents/grandparents/friends, choose to, they can also add up to £3,840 per year (rising to £4,000 on 1 July) into the accounts and earn interest tax-free - though there are reasons why you may not want to do this (see below).